 - When exporting to Excel, Harmoni exports numbers with the same number of decimal points as shown in Harmoni.

-- When exporting to PowerPoint graphs, Harmoni plots the full number, but display the rounded number.
+- When exporting to PowerPoint graphs, Harmoni plots the full number but displays the rounded number.

 - When exporting to PowerPoint tables, Harmoni exports numbers with the same number of decimal points as shown in Harmoni.